atticus-lv/RenderNode/docs/Interface.md

 <!-- div:right-panel -->

 > [!TIP]
-> You can modify shortcuts and default behavior of some nodes here
+> You can change some UI color/the behavior of some nodes/shortcuts here

 <!-- tabs:start -->